sarthak625/GIFChatApp/README.md

 # GIF Chat

-A multiroom chat application built on Node JS, Mongo DB and Socket.io It uses the giphy API to serve gifs during a chat session.
+A multiroom chat application built on Node JS, Mongo DB ,Socket.io and Redis It uses the giphy API to serve gifs during a chat session.

 ## Installation